Alvaria

-Alvaria, Inc., formerly Aspect Software, Inc., is an American multinational software company that sells call center and customer experience(CX) software technology to large enterprises.
+Alvaria, Inc., formerly Aspect Software, Inc., is an American multinational software company that sells call center and customer experience (CX) software technology to large enterprises.
 The company is headquartered in Westford, Massachusetts.
 In 2021, Aspect purchased Noble Systems Corporation; the resultant organization was officially announced in September 2021 as Alvaria, Inc.

 Alvaria has offices in Africa, Asia, Oceania, Europe, North America, and South America.

 History

 Aspect was founded under the name Aspect Communications in 1973, when its software powered the first call center flight booking system with an intelligent Automatic Call Distributor.

 In 2005, Aspect Communications was acquired by Concerto Software for $1 billion, with the new entity called Aspect Software.
 Concerto was created in 2002 when Davox Corporation acquired CELLIT and renamed itself Concerto Software, Inc.

 In 2006, Aspect borrowed $1.16 billion to finance its international expansion.

 In 2006, Aspect opened its first office offshore in Bangalore, India.

 In 2011, Aspect opened a facility in Ireland.

 In 2012, Aspect had its credit rating lowered by Standard & Poor's because of the large amount of debt.
 In 2015, Moody's lowered its credit rating as well.
 In March 2016, Aspect filed for bankruptcy to reduce its debt load, and emerged from Chapter 11 in May 2016.

 In 2012, most of the management was replaced with a new team led by Stewart Bloom.
 Over the next year, Aspect relocated its headquarters to Phoenix, Arizona.

-In 2013, Aspect invested into Bright Pattern and acquired Voxeo.